Gregor Harvie

 Gene Meme

 Gene Meme involved 50 abstract paintings representing the proliferation of life and 50 elegies exploring the over-exploitation of natural resources by civilisations throughout history.
-Installed in the Crypt under St Pancras Parish Church in London, it focussed on the highly controversial issue of population growth and was accompanied by a public debate chaired by broadcaster Geoff Watts and featuring zoologist and broadcaster Aubrey Manning.
+Installed in the Crypt under St Pancras Parish Church in London, it focussed on the highly controversial issue of population growth and was accompanied by a public debate chaired by broadcaster Geoff Watts and featuring zoologist Aubrey Manning.
 Sales of paintings raised money for the charity Street Child Africa.
 Each painting sold allowed a child to be taken off the streets and given an apprenticeship, clothes and a place to live for a year.

 Gene Meme exhibition by artist Gregor Harvie